-Three-Four SATURDAY mornings most months in Melbourne (Nov - Aug approx) folks can meet us and purchase our gorgeous, freshly picked produce at one of our VFMA accredited farmers' markets between 8am and 1pm: Collingwood Children's Farm FM (2nd Sat), Hawthorn's Boroondara FM (3rd & 5th Sats) and Slow Food Melbourne's FM (4th Sat.
-Abbotsford Convent) See TABLE BELOW for full market details.
+Collingwood Children’s Farm Farmers’ Market - ONE SATURDAY morning (2nd Sat/mo) most months in Melbourne (Nov/Dec - Aug approx) folks can meet us and purchase our gorgeous, freshly picked produce at this VFMA accredited farmers' market between 8am and 1pm: Collingwood Children's Farm FM (2nd Sat).

-Our seasonal produce stalls typically run from mid November through to mid/late August, approximately, with a seasonally enforced hiatus (including a break and some well earned rest!!) over winter's end through to late spring (approx. Sept-mid November give or take, annual weather variables dependent).
+Our seasonal produce stalls have typically run from mid November through to mid August, approximately, with a seasonally enforced hiatus (including a break and some well earned rest!!) over winter's end through to late spring (approx. Sept-mid November give or take, annual weather variables dependent).

 We started with and continue with farmers' markets today because, even though we do need a larger property of our own a.s.a.p. (i.e. to replace our current 7 acre leased land) for 'wriggle room' and to diversify in some ways to better work within our local cool climate, we don't aspire to being a large farm or to selling wholesale.
 We know we want direct connection with our customers and community, to foster the whole and very important concept around "know your farmer, know your food" and the transparency, mutual respect, understanding and reward for hard work that can come with that relationship.
 Farmers' markets have worked for us we think primarily because of that face-to-face connection, the relationships built over time (with customers and other growers) and the opportunity to constantly share our passion for our craft, our 'how and why' we do it, as well as the 'fruits of our labour'.
 It enables a high standard of service and care factor, immediate feedback and responsiveness when you know people in person.
 It is incredibly lovely and encouraging receiving regular feedback from our customers about how much they enjoy our produce and hearing about what they've made with it.